Definition of Disorderly Intoxication

 Contact an Attorney

-If you have been arrested for disorderly intoxication in Jacksonville or the surrounding counties of Northeast Florida, you may have defenses available to contest the charge or to mitigate the potential penalties.
-Contact Hussein & Webber, PL for a free consultation.
+If you have been arrested for disorderly intoxication, you may have defenses available to contest the charge or to minimize potential penalties.
+Contact Hussein & Webber, PL today for a free consultation.
+Our attorneys handle cases throughout Northeast and Central Florida.